grafikri/vue-middleware/readme.md

 ### Usage in 3 steps

-#### 1. Register the module in main file
+#### 1. Register the module in the main file

-You can also inject any object to module to take it in middleware method(recomended vuex store, it will be shown below)
+You can also inject any object to a module to take it in middleware method(recommended vuex store, it will be mentioned below)

 ```js
 // main.js